-Find out how to connect from different digital audio interfaces, audio networks and mixing consoles to KLANG products.
+Find out how to connect different digital audio interfaces, audio networks and mixing consoles with your KLANG products.

-Besides the audio connectivity, remote controling KLANG:fabrik and KLANG:vier with the knobs and faders of your favourite mixing console or DAW will incredibly speedup your workflow and make it even more comfortable.
+Besides the audio connectivity, remote controlling KLANG:fabrik and KLANG:vier with the knobs and faders of your favourite mixing console or DAW will speed-up your workflow quite remarkably and make it even more comfortable.
 Read more on the OSC blog here.

 Digital Audio & Networked Audio

 Various multichannel digital audio standards and interfaces are available.
 We distinguish between peer to peer digital audio interfaces (e.g. ADAT, MADI, …) that connect only one device with another, and network audio protocols that run over network cables and allow arbitrary distribution between the devices in this audio network (e.g. Dante, AVB, Ravenna / AES67 …).